christianreiser/P5-vehicle-detection/README.md

 Do detect vehicles in larger images I used the sliding window technique.
 It's implemented in the 7th cell and I  decided to set the scale of the windwos to one because every other value other than one led a increased number of false positives as well as false negatives.
 I'm not sure why, because even a value of 1.00000000001 led horrible results.
 The overlap between to windows is relatively big since the window moves one cell per step, only.
 This led to longer computing times but vewer false negatives.

 Cars are not flying, yet ;) Therefore the sliding windows were only applied to areas where cars usually are.
 The first windows start slightly higher than the horizon and end close to the own cars hood.

 Promblems with the classifier and how I improved it:
 The classifier did a good job when I was training and testing with the two datasets.
 However, when I implemented the sliding window technique there were many false positives as well as false negatives.
 To reduce the number of false negatives used a bigger overlap when searching with sliding windows.
-To reduce the number of false positives I set the scale to one since it showd by far the best results, concearning false positives.
+To reduce the number of false positives I set the scale to one since it showd by far the best results.
 Another great way to reduce the numbers of false positives is [hard negative mining](https://www.reddit.com/r/computervision/comments/2ggc5l/what_is_hard_negative_mining_and_how_is_it/).
 It's not implemented yet since a Udacian just told me.

 ### Video Implementation